Sanofi steps up diabetes drive as rivals raise the stakes

-FRANKFURT In a leafy suburb of Frankfurt, a state-of-the-art plant churns out up to 1 million insulin pens every day in French drugmaker Sanofi's drive to keep its no. 2 spot in the $43 billion-a-year diabetes market.
+FRANKFURT In a leafy suburb of Frankfurt, a state-of-the-art plant churns out up to 1 million insulin pens every day in French drugmaker Sanofi's (SASY.PA) drive to keep its no. 2 spot in the $43 billion (27 billion pounds)-a-year diabetes market.

 The facility is part of a hub - nicknamed Insulin City - dedicated to research and development, production, and smart technology for diabetes treatments that Sanofi says will help drive its growth as older blockbusters lose patent protection.

-"This site represents an investment of more than 1 billion euros ($1.3 billion) and clearly shows our dedication to diabetes," Christian Lerche, head of R&D project direction at Sanofi's diabetes unit, told Reuters.
+"This site represents an investment of more than 1 billion euros (834.4 million pounds) and clearly shows our dedication to diabetes," Christian Lerche, head of R&D project direction at Sanofi's diabetes unit, told Reuters.

-It is a critical moment for Lerche and his colleagues: while arch-rival and market leader Novo Nordisk has suffered a recent product setback in the United States, competition is mounting from the likes of Eli Lilly, Bristol-Myers Squibb and AstraZeneca.
+It is a critical moment for Lerche and his colleagues: while arch-rival and market leader Novo Nordisk (NOVOb.CO) has suffered a recent product setback in the United States, competition is mounting from the likes of Eli Lilly (LLY.N), Bristol-Myers Squibb (BMY.N) and AstraZeneca (AZN.L).

 All are eyeing a fast-growing global market in which the total number of diabetes sufferers is projected to leap to well over half a billion by 2030.